vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 ## Conclusion

 React Server Components are not a replacement for Server-Side Rendering but an enhancement.
 They allow developers to omit certain components from the client-side JavaScript bundle, ensuring these components only execute on the server.
-Their benefits are still yet to be
+Their benefits are still yet to
+The most obvious benefit is performance.
+Server Components don't get included in our JS bundles, which reduces the amount of JavaScript that needs to be downloaded, and the number of components that need to be hydrated: we no longer have to make the same compromises, in terms of features vs. bundle size!

 ## References